Orientation

 Obligatory grammar test

-In order to avoid such problems, all first-year students English Language and Culture are required to take a basic grammar test.
+In order to avoid such problems, all first-year students in the English department are required to take a basic grammar test.
 The purpose of the test is to assess your knowledge of basic grammatical concepts and your competence in linguistic analysis.
 Because this is an entry-level test, no ECTS are awarded for this test.
 However, the test is an obligatory part of the programme for all students pursuing a BA degree.
 You are required to pass the test in order to pass your BA exam.

 Language of the test